kubernetes/website/content/en/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm.md

 For detailed instructions and other prerequisites, see [Installing kubeadm](/docs/setup/production-environment/tools/kubeadm/install-kubeadm/).

 {{< note >}}
-If you have already installed kubeadm, run
+If you have already installed kubeadm, see the first two steps of the [Upgrading Linux nodes](/docs/tasks/administer-cluster/kubeadm/upgrading-linux-nodes) document for instructions on how to upgrade kubeadm.
-`apt-get update && apt-get upgrade` or
-`yum update` to get the latest version of kubeadm.

 When you upgrade, the kubelet restarts every few seconds as it waits in a crashloop for kubeadm to tell it what to do.
 This crashloop is expected and normal.